tbrandenburg/tb.example.gradle.uml2text/README.md

 # UML2 + gradle

-This sample project reading an UML model and generating the same with xPand.
+ This sample project is reading an UML model and generating the same with Eclipse EMF's xPand using gradle and MWE2 for build and workflow.

 ## Usage